trigologiaa/pbntp/README.md

 # Practical Work - Programación de Bajo Nivel - UNTREF (Universidad Nacional de Tres de Febrero)

-In this assignment, we were tasked with implementing a *Double Linked List* in the programming language **C**.
+In this assignment, we were tasked with implementing a *Linked List* in the programming language **C**.
 The goal was to create a data structure with basic functionalities, including inserting, deleting, searching, and printing elements.
 The project aimed to improve our understanding of pointers, dynamic memory management, and structuring data in a linked list format.

 ## Group: int _(_(_(\*\*x[])(char_, int*(*)(char*)))[])(char\*\*, char*(\*)());